kn100/cybemu/README.md

 [![Discord](https://badgen.net/badge/icon/discord?icon=discord&label=The%20Cybiko%20Zone)](https://discord.gg/4E4Bjsjvyc)
 [![DeepSource](https://deepsource.io/gh/kn100/cybemu.svg/?label=active+issues&show_trend=true&token=YSbPkpxvYCG4POBvgHCpL_5q)](https://deepsource.io/gh/kn100/cybemu/?ref=repository-badge)

 Cybemu is an attempt to emulate the Cybiko Classic in Go.
 Currently, it can only do a very basic disassembly of a H8s/2000 binary.
 It'll only identify the length of the instruction, whether it's a Byte, Word, or Long, and the instruction opcode.
+It will also decode the operands if the instruction in question is using the Register Direct addressing mode.

 Special thanks to @_Tim_ on the Cybiko Zone Discord for providing constant guidance and useful information, including test cases.